2020 Merata Mita Fellowship for Indigenous Artists

 Late November 2019

-Indigenous artists who identify as female, looking to direct their first scripted-feature.
+Indigenous artists who identify as female, looking to direct their first scripted-feature or feature documentary.

 The Sundance Institute Merata Mita Fellowship for Indigenous Artists pays tribute to the immense artistic contributions and memory of Merata Mita (Ngāti Pikiao/Ngāi Te Rangi).
 Merata served as an advisor and artistic director to Sundance Institute’s Native Filmmakers Lab from 2000 to 2009, where she mentored and developed some of the top Indigenous talent in today’s film industry.
 In her time as a screenwriter and director herself, she is the first—and only—Māori woman to write and direct a dramatic feature film.